-Productive grasslands formerly thrived on low terraces adjacent to the riparian corridor of the San Pedro River.
+Productive grasslands formerly thrived in lowlands adjacent to the riparian corridor of the San Pedro River.
 Early European settlers described dense stands of tall grasses that provided excellent grazing for livestock.
-Since settlement, most of the former grasslands have been degraded by overuse and invasion by exotic and native plants.
-Cattle spread seeds of native mesquites into the grasslands, which grow into thick mesquite bosques along the cottonwood-willow riparian corridor.
-Degradation of these formerly productive areas means the loss of habitat for flora and fauna that rely on grassland communities.
+Since settlement, most of the former grasslands along the river have been degraded by overuse and downcutting of the San Pedro River, beginning in the late 1800’s.
+Where the river became incised, water tables dropped and soils and vegetation shifted from wetter cienega-type habitats to drier terrace habitats.
+These terraces favored the growth of mesquite (Prosopis spp.) seeds deposited by cattle and the development of thick mesquite bosques just above the cottonwood-willow riparian corridor.
+This shift from native grasslands to mesquite in these areas has meant a loss of habitat for flora and fauna that rely on grassland communities.

-The Sweetwater Center is reestablishing native perennial grasses in Saguaro Juniper’s lowland pasture.
-This will provide habitat for grassland species, broaden the diversity in these areas, and improve connections between riparian zones along the San Pedro and native rangelands on the hills above.
+Sweetwater Center is collaborating with Saguaro Juniper Corporation to reestablish native perennial grasses in some of Saguaro Juniper’s lowland pastures.
+Our goal is to improve habitat for grassland species, broaden the species diversity in these areas, and start to build connections between riparian zones along the San Pedro and native rangelands on the hills above.